-Source: Author's construct for the study, Kyei (2017)
+Source: Author's construct, Bobbie.Poku (2019)

 The choice of the variables for this study is based on earlier studies done in and around the world.
 This is because in the Ghanaian context, the subject matter is yet to be fully explored.
 From the framework, liquidity risk, credit risk and bank performance are studied.
-All these variables can be studied within the framework of the financial distress theory and the shiftability theory of liquidity.
-The conceptual models were structured to reflect and assess the general impact of liquidity risk and credit risk on bank performance as well as the effect of credit risk on liquidity risk.
+All these variables can be studied within the framework